- It can cause you a lot of stress to not be able to upload files to iCloud from Mac.

 - Don't hesitate to bookmark our extensive Mac page for more up-to-date information on this subject.

-What to do if uploading from Mac to iCloud isn’t working?
+What can I do if uploading from Mac to iCloud isn’t working?

 1. Make a small change to the files